|Fanny & Dice

 “Do we need all this?”
 I carried only the lyre Orpheus gave me and the parchments with music I wrote during my

-hearing what she considered negativity, but I had to ask.
-Demeter was chosen as custodian for the Earth because she
+what she considered negativity, but I had to ask.
+Demeter was chosen as custodian for the Earth because she cared greatly

 “I won’t give her a choice,” Persephone huffed.
 “I am not coming back to Hell.”

-would not fight us too much.
+not fight us too much.
 The Boatman had their permission to cross.
-I was technically still alive, though bound to
+I was technically still alive, though bound to Hades, but

-reached the opposite bank.
-I eagerly stepped out onto the well-worn dock where many dead shed the last vestiges of
+the opposite bank.
+I eagerly stepped out onto the well-worn dock where many dead shed the last vestiges of their lives.